UPDATE 2-U.S. prosecutors charge suspect in Hanukkah stabbing rampage with hate crime

 New York Police Commissioner Dermot Shea told a news conference on Sunday that the city had seen a 21% increase in anti-Semitic hate crimes this year.
 Attacks on synagogues have shaken the Jewish community elsewhere in the country.

-On the last day of Passover in April, a gunman killed a rabbi and wounded three people during Sabbath services at Congregation Chabad in Poway, California, near San Diego.
+On the last day of Passover in April, a gunman killed a worshiper and wounded three people, including the rabbi, during Sabbath services at Congregation Chabad in Poway, California, near San Diego.
 Six months before that, a gunman killed 11 worshipers at the Tree of Life synagogue in Pittsburgh in the deadliest anti-Semitic attack in U.S. history.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)